Dityath/frontendmentor-insure/README.md

 - [Nuxt.js](https://nuxtjs.org/) - Vue framework
 - [Tailwind Css](https://tailwindcss.com/) - For styles

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ## Author

 - Frontend Mentor - [@Dityath](https://www.frontendmentor.io/profile/Dityath)
 - Twitter - [@bellezzasky](https://twitter.com/bellezzasky)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**